omega8cc/boa/README.txt

 ### OTHER REQUIREMENTS

 * The Git standard port 9418 must be open.
-* Minimum 512 MB of RAM or minimum 1 GB of RAM with Solr/Jetty enabled.
+* Minimum 512 MB of RAM.
 * Basic sysadmin skills and experience.